 Git Worktree Cheat Sheet

-Core Concept
+Core Concepts

 - Shared .git directory retains project config (such as hooks, multiple remotes, etc.)